shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-quantitation/tutorial.md

 # Conclusion

 In summary, the implementation of a quantitation workflow using MaxQuant represents a significant advancement in quantitative proteomic research.
 This approach enables precise measurement of protein and peptide abundances, enhancing our ability to unravel the complexities of biological systems.
-By offering detailed insights into quantitative changes across different experimental conditions, this workflow is instrumental in biomarker discovery, comparative analysis, and understanding differential protein expression.
+This workflow is instrumental in biomarker discovery, comparative analysis, and understanding differential protein expression by offering detailed insights into quantitative changes across different experimental conditions.
 Its capacity to generate accurate data supports a wide spectrum of applications, including disease research, drug development, and systems biology investigations.
 Furthermore, the MaxQuant-based quantitation workflow ensures data quality, enabling reliable and reproducible results.
-It serves as a vital step for quality control, allowing researchers to confidently draw meaningful conclusions from proteomic experiments.
+It serves as a vital step for quality control, allowing researchers to draw meaningful conclusions from proteomic experiments confidently.